CodeYourFuture/syllabus/docs/js-core-1/week-1/lesson.md

 ### Exercise (10 minutes)

 1. Swap your laptop with your neighbouring pair and review each other's code - what can be improved?
-Is the code readable?g
+Is the code readable?

 ## Giving Feedback to Each Other